MoEMeta: Mixture-of-Experts Meta Learning for Few-Shot Relational Learning

 \subsection{Supervised KG Embedding Learning}

 KG embedding methods aim to learn a low-dimensional embedding space for entities and relations in KGs using input triplets as supervision.
-Two main categories of KG embedding methods for KG relational learning include: (1) Translation-based methods, such as TransE~\citep{TransE}, TransH~\citep{TransH}, TransD~\citep{TransD}, and TransR~\citep{TransR}, which assumes a translational relationship between entities and relations for learning a unified embedding space.
-(2) Semantic matching methods, such as ComplEx~\citep{ComplEx}, RotatE~\citep{RotatE}, and ComplEx-N3~\citep{ComplEx-N3}, which improve the modeling of relation patterns in a vector/complex space.
-However, these methods rely on a large amount of triplets for training.
-Their performance deteriorates at few-shot settings, where only a handful of training triplets are available for each relation.
+They broadly fall into two categories for KG relational learning: (1) Translation-based methods, such as TransE~\citep{TransE}, TransH~\citep{TransH}, TransD~\citep{TransD}, and TransR~\citep{TransR}, which assume a translational relationship between entities and relations for learning a unified embedding space; and (2) Semantic matching methods, such as ComplEx~\citep{ComplEx}, RotatE~\citep{RotatE}, and ComplEx-N3~\citep{ComplEx-N3}, which improve the modeling of relational patterns in a vector or complex space.
+However, these methods rely on large amounts of triplets for training, and their performance degrades significantly under few-shot settings, where only a handful of training triplets are available for each relation.